-Don’t believe the 100+ comments you see.
+Don’t believe the 100+ comments you see on EVERY.SINGLE.PICTURE in an ‘Influencers’ page.
 In order to play with the algorithm, almost all bloggers *worldwide* are in “Engagement Groups” (google it).
 It’s a tit for tat kinda thing, you comment on my picture and I comment on yours.
 However, we need to be in these groups as it’s getting tough to beat Instagrams algorithm!
 Click here to read about that.
 We can’t have 0-2 comments on our pictures, right?!
 We need to pop up on feeds.

 Where are these groups?
 Everywhere.
 Instagram (max of 15 people in a group), Telegram or WhatsApp (1000+ people – the worst), Facebook, anywhere!

 It is okay to be in 3-4 groups or engage with around ~30 people if you upload 3+ images/day (that gets split to around ~10 comments per pic).
 BUT, I know bloggers who “engage” with 100+ people on Telegram or are on 7+ Instagram groups!!! #wtf ???

 If you have 90k+ followers, 100+ comments and 4000+ likes on EVERY picture; your engagement % = +5%!!!
 Congratulations, you have an engagement rate higher than Barack Obama ?
 A good engagement rate is always between 1.5-3%.
 Having engagement of only 1% is okay.
 Click here to learn how to calculate and here to see other celebs engagement rates (all less than 3% ish).

 I used a software to illustrate how the comments of 2 bloggers suddenly increased out of nowhere….